 Throughout the paper, the following notation is used.
-Logarithm are assumed to be in base two; random variables are denoted with uppercase letters, while their realizations with lowercase letters; matrices are also denotes in uppercase letters, but we denote them with the special typeset A.
+Logarithms are assumed to be in base two; random variables are denoted with uppercase letters, while their realizations with lowercase letters; matrices are also denoted in uppercase letters, using the special typeset A.